No error left behind

 - For client side software: Ask the user to send bug reports when errors are encountered.

-Make sure that all of the relevant error propagation sinks are monitored by the right stakeholders during the program’s operation.
+Make sure that all the relevant error propagation sinks are monitored by the right stakeholders during the program’s operation.

 Systems like Prometheus are built with monitoring and alerting in mind.
 It’s often a good idea to alert on symptoms close to your business needs and then use collected metrics on other errors for further analysis1.